mtdowner/myfreecodecamp/responsive-web-design/README.md

 ---

-### Learn More About CSS Pseudo Selectors by Building A Balance Sheet, Not started
+### Learn More About CSS Pseudo Selectors by Building A Balance Sheet

-### Learn Intermediate CSS by Building a Cat Painting, Not started
+### Learn Intermediate CSS by Building a Cat Painting

-### Learn Responsive Web Design by Building a Piano, Not started
+### Learn Responsive Web Design by Building a Piano

 **Certification Project**